Comprehensive Guide To Travel Bullet Journal

 Finish up your journal the first week you’re back, while it’s all clear in your mind and you are enthusiastic about all the wonderful experiences you had.

 I think more or less that is all you need to know to create and travel with a journal, be it your Bullet Journal or maybe a travel notebook.

-First of all, it’s a daily log you can use to track your day to day activities.
-The log is two days per page, and in each daily section, you can mark your budget, weather, itinerary and still have some free space to write down your daily impressions.
+First of all, it’s a daily log you can use to track your day-to-day activities.
+The log is two days per page, and in each daily section, you can mark your budget, weather, and itinerary and still have some free space to write down your daily impressions.

-Before you print these, make sure to check my post on how to make printables fit your Bullet Journal.
+Before you print these, check my post on how to make printables fit your Bullet Journal.

 Second is a daily schedule, where you can assign things from your itinerary to exact times.
 The third big one is a little list, which can be your itinerary, or maybe you can use it when creating a packing list.

 Finally, I added a few fun doodles you can use to decorate your travel Bullet Journal pages!

 Feel free to print the sticker on some matte sticker paper, or just a usual printing paper and use adhesive tape to add them to your journal.